 Visit Britain have created a guide to help you plan a visit to Britain.
 Visit the Accessible Britain guide to find useful information on accessible transport and facilities across the UK.
 Discover a range of diverse accessible adventures just waiting to be enjoyed – from accessible restaurants and bars to hiking wheelchairs, inclusive trekking, adaptive surfing and snow sports, museums, autism-friendly attractions, beach wheelchairs and more.

 Bristol City council provides a list of accessible taxis.

-There are two disabled parking spaces next to the Leigh Woods toll booth which blue badge holders are welcome to use.
-The Visitor Information Centre is situated just next to them and it and the bridge itself are all on one level.
+There are two disabled parking spaces next to the Leigh Woods toll booth which blue badge holders are welcome to use – postcode BS8 3PA.
+If travelling from Clifton (Bristol), be aware there is a £1 toll to pay to cross the bridge, payable by debit/credit card or contactless.
+The Visitor Information Centre is situated just next to blue badge spaces and it and the bridge itself are all on one level.
 The bridge is 214m or 712ft long.

 Our Front of House volunteers are here to welcome you!
 They love to chat and many of them also work as tour guides or are ex-engineers so they have a lot of information to share!
 Please also ask if you require orientation or about anything else you’d like to know.

 Inside the Visitor Centre, folding stools are available for your use.
 They are light, have a carry handle and can be used as a walking aid as well as a seat.

 There is an enclosed lift to the first floor.
 Please remember to keep your finger on the button to keep the lift in motion.
 (We recommend that users with mobility scooters reverse in as this makes it easier to exit again.)